jvidalallende/eacs-python-and-cpp-testing/README.md

 In this assigment we are focus in how to integrate  C/C++ code with Python.
 Furthermore we are interested if it is possible to run unit tests writing in Python to test C++ code.

 The First question we should ask to ourself, [is it acceptable practice to unit test a program in another language]?
+As always different opinions.
+But why not? maybe it is easier implement the tests with Python.
+The main difficult is to do the wrapper of the C++ code.
+To do that wrapper are different alternatives, ones seem easier that others.
+Some others seem to provide more better wrapping, that is wrap more C++ funcitonality.
+As always, it can it a trade-off between needs and personal taste for one approach or another.

 # Possible alternatives
 * Wrapping C++ with a framework (python c++ binding).
 For the binding can be used next tools: